-The Federal Railroad Administration (FRA) on Nov.
-6 issued a NOFO (Notice of Funding Opportunity) for $24 million in Fiscal Year 2018 and 2019 Restoration and Enhancement Grants for “initiating, restoring, or enhancing intercity passenger rail service.
+The Federal Railroad Administration (FRA) has extended the deadline and increased available money originally announced Nov.
+6 when it issued a NOFO (Notice of Funding Opportunity) for $24 million in Fiscal Year 2018 and 2019 Restoration and Enhancement Grants for “initiating, restoring, or enhancing intercity passenger rail service.
 The funding is made available through the Fixing America’s Surface Transportation (FAST) Act.

 The program provides operating assistance for staffing, fuel, electricity, station expenses, rolling stock lease payments, routine planned maintenance, host railroad access costs, train yard operation and administrative costs.
 States (individually or collectively), cities and other government entities are eligible to apply, as are Amtrak and other intercity passenger rail companies.
 The statute requires FRA to prioritize several application types, including those supporting projects that “foster economic development, expand transportation options in underserved communities, and restore former Amtrak routes.”